-Most people can appreciate the sweet taste of a chocolate bar which is why the news of the health benefits of dark chocolate and cocoa powder was met with such enthusiasm.
+Most people can appreciate the sweet taste of a chocolate bar which is why the news of the health benefits of Dark Chocolate and cocoa powder was met with such enthusiasm.
 That something could taste so good and still be healthy struck a responsive note with many people.
 While the health benefits of cocoa have been demonstrated, the decision to add significant amounts of chocolate and cocoa to your diet may not be as clear cut.

 Cocoa health benefits